sid030sid/chainlink-hackathon-fairData/README.md

 3. get funding to turn FairData into real product

 ## Author and owner
 All code as well as intellectual and business property belongs to Sid Lamichhane.
-Feel free to reach out for collaboration and feedback: ```sid.lam@gmx.de```.
+Feel free to reach out for collaboration and feedback: ```sid.lam.1997@gmail.com```.